-This interactive story is based on a Chinese Folktale about a young woman travels a long and dusty road to deliver some cakes to her parents.
+This interactive story is based on a Chinese Folktale.
+A young woman travels a long and dusty road to deliver cakes to her parents.
 She is stopped by a monster who demands that she give him her cakes.
 With her courage and with the help of passerbys, she is able to defeat the monster.

 “Again….I love your storytelling!
 Can’t wait to see you again!
 From one storyteller to another.”
 Susan Andrews, Guildford Public Library, Surrey B.C.

 This interactive story is about the birth of the salmon.
 An arrogant prince is transformed into an owl by the Spirit of the River.
 Because of the love of a princess called Many Minds, he is given a great gift of love and he is therefore transformed into a salmon…the wisest of fish.

 Even Ta Daa’s horn has a personality.
 It loves to tickle!